-- 1-node dominance or premier state refers to the case where a stable steady state has only one dominant component; - p-node co-dominance or intermediate state refers to the case where a stable steady state has 1 dominant components such that the dominant components have equal positive values; and - n-node co-dominance or priming state refers to the case where all components of a stable steady state have equal positive values.
+- 1-node dominance or premier state refers to the case where a stable steady state has only one dominant component; - p-node co-dominance refers to the case where a stable steady state has p dominant components such that the dominant components have equal values; and

+• n-node co-dominance or priming state refers to the case where all components of a stable steady state have equal positive values.

-Suppose we want the i-th component of a state to be dominant, then we say that X is a desired steady state if the component X_i^ of X is dominant.
+Suppose we want the i-th component of a state to be the dominant, then we say that X is a desired steady state if the component X_i^ of X is dominant.